wp-plugins/leenkme/readme.txt

 Yes, there is now a GUI interface for this in the main leenk.me settings, but if you can still use your own custom URL shortener by using the WordPress action hook 'leenkme_url_shortener' to change the URL shortener used.
 I wrote a post detailing [how to use the bit.ly URL shortener](http://leenk.me/2011/03/22/how-to-use-the-bit-ly-url-shortener-in-leenk-me/).

 == Changelog ==
+= 2.1.2 =
+* Removed su.pr URL shortener, since it has been suspended by StumbleUpon
+* Fixed bug in image generation for Facebook, Friendfeed, and LinkedIn
+* Removed automatic leenk.me preview and replaced with manual refresh preview button, due to some complaints from some web hosts about it draining resources
+* Fixed bug in JavaScript preventing previews from generating properly in some cases
+* Set URL Shortener to shortener permalink URLs (if available) instead of Post ID URLs for SEO compatability

 = 2.1.1 =
 * Added leenkme_get_users() function to reduce coding overhead
 * Modified leenkme_get_shortlink_handler() to output rel="shortlink" URLs w/ the correct short URL set in leenk.me settings